Phùng Quang Thanh: Military career

 After the Vietnam War, Thanh continued to hold several positions in the 1st Army Corps from chief of staff of the 64th Regiment to acting commander of the 312th Division in 1988.
 In 1991, after two years studying in the Soviet Union and the Military Academy of Vietnam, Thanh was promoted to commander (sư đoàn trưởng) of the 312th Division.
 Afterwards, he served in the General Staff of the Vietnam People's Army from 1993 to 1997 and as commander (tư lệnh) of the 1st Military Zone from 1997 to 2001.

 In May 2001, Thanh became Chief of the General Staff and Deputy Minister of Defence of Vietnam.
 Five years later, he was elected to the Politburo of the Communist Party of Vietnam and began to hold the position of Minister of Defence of Vietnam, succeeding General Phạm Văn Trà.

-2015 health rumours
+Health rumors and Death

 General Thanh visited France for medical care on 24 June 2015, due to complications from a wartime lung injury.
 The month-long absence sparked rumors of an assassination attempt; he was reported dead on 19 July by a German newspaper but this later was found to be false; he made a full return to Hanoi on 25 July.

+On the morning of September 11, 2021, according to information from the Central Committee for Protection and Care of Health for Senior Officials, General Phùng Quang Thanh died at 3:45 AM on September 11, 2021 (corresponding to the 5th day of the 8th lunar month, Year of the Ox) at his private residence.
+He succumbed to his illness after a prolonged period of severe health decline, leaving behind a son.

+Despite the efforts of the Communist Party of Vietnam, the Vietnamese government, a team of dedicated professors and doctors, and his family’s devoted care, he succumbed to his illness after a prolonged period of severe health decline.

 Rank

-Phùng Quang Thanh was promoted to Major General in 1996, Lieutenant General in 1998, Colonel General in 2003 and Army General in 2006.
+Phùng Quang Thanh was promoted to major general in 1996, lieutenant general in 1998, colonel general in 2003 and army general in 2006.